Delta Ecosystem Enhancement

 What does the Delta Ecosystem Enhancement Office do?

-The Delta Ecosystem Enhancement (DEE) section is an interdisciplinary team of scientists and engineers who develop, enhance, and maintain ecologically effective habitats that benefit the overall ecological health of the region and its native species.
+The Delta Ecosystem Enhancement (DEE) section is an interdisciplinary team of scientists who develop, enhance, and maintain ecologically effective habitats that benefit the overall ecological health of the region and its native species.

 Foundations in State Law